 As time passed more musical, historical, cultural, and cultural-history related programs were organized.

-The Association was registered as the Hungarian Historical Family Association (in Hungarian: Magyar Történelmi Családok Egyesülete) (MTCSE) In August of 1995.
+The Association was registered as Association of Hungarian Historical Families (in Hungarian: Magyar Történelmi Családok Egyesülete) (MTCSE) In August of 1995.

 The main purpose of the Association is to cultivate the traditions and spiritual legacies of Hungarian historical families helping to protect their contemporary interests, preserving Christian and other noble values for future generations to come while encouraging solidarity for Hungarians living within the borders of historical Hungary.